AN/SPY-1: Description

 SPY-1B(V) is a development of earlier SPY-1B with moving target indication capability incorporated in 1997.

 SPY-1D was first installed on USS Arleigh Burke (DDG-51) in 1991, with all antennas in a single deckhouse.
 It is a variant of the -1B to fit the Arleigh Burke class using the UYK-43 computer, with the main antenna also used as missile uplinks, thus eliminating the need for separate missile uplinks in earlier models.
-The UYA-4 display in earlier models is replaced by the UYQ-21 display.
-Starting with Flight III (DDG-125), the Arleigh Burke class is being equipped with AN/SPY-6(V)1 radar from Raytheon; Flight IIA (DDG-79 to DDG-124) will be retrofitted with the AN/SPA-6(V)4 variant.
+The AN/UYA-4 display in earlier models is replaced by the UYQ-21 display.
+Starting with Flight III (DDG-125), the Arleigh Burke class is being equipped with AN/SPY-6(V)1 radar from Raytheon; Flight IIA (DDG-79 to DDG-124) will be retrofitted with the AN/SPY-6(V)4 variant.

 SPY-1D(V), the Littoral Warfare Radar, was an upgrade introduced in 1998 with a new track initiation processor for high clutter near-coast operations, where the earlier "blue water" systems were especially weak.
 The waveform is coded and signal processing is improved.
 The ability to resist electronic attack was also improved.

-SPY-1E SBAR (S-Band Active Array) is the only active phased array model in the SPY-1 series.
+SPY-1E SBAR (S-Band Active Array) is the only active electronically scanned array (AESA) model in the SPY-1 series.
 SPY-1E utilizes commercial off-the-shelf (COTS) subsystems, and a single-faced demonstration unit was built in 2004.
 The weight of the antenna remains the same, but the weight below the deck is greatly reduced.
-It was later renamed the AN/SPY-2 and subsequently developed into AN/SPY-4 Volume Search Radar (VSR) for Zumwalt-class destroyers and Gerald R. Ford-class aircraft carriers to complement their AN/SPY-3 X-band radar.
-VSR was removed from the Zumwalt class due to budgetary concerns and will be replaced with Raytheon AN/SPY-6(V)4 on the Ford class starting with USS John F. Kennedy (CVN-79).
+It was later renamed to AN/SPY-2 and subsequently developed into AN/SPY-4 Volume Search Radar (VSR) for Zumwalt-class destroyers and Gerald R. Ford-class aircraft carriers to complement their AN/SPY-3 X-band radar.
+VSR was removed from the Zumwalt class due to budgetary concerns and will be replaced with Raytheon AN/SPY-6 on the Gerald R. Ford class starting with USS John F. Kennedy (CVN-79).